Sitkus/star_wars_mini_app-vue/README.md

 ## Project requirements

-Project required to use router, redux (vuex) and is built with Test-Driven Development(TDD) approach.
+Project required to use router, redux (vuex) and is secured with unit tests using JEST.

 ## Project setup